Illustration by Sophie Castle

-I don't think I even confronted her face to face – I think it took place on Myspace because we were both addicted to the new technology and also because I was super bummed out and didn't want to see her IRL.
+I don't think I even confronted her face-to-face—I think it took place on Myspace because we were both addicted to the new technology and also because I was super bummed out and didn't want to see her IRL.
 Sort of how I deal with my problems in 2016.
 I remember getting a long winded "I'm sorry" message, and I just dipped out after that.
-I felt pretty shitty, but there wasn't much of a fall out – I just ghosted her after that.
+I felt pretty shitty, but there wasn't much of a fall out—I just ghosted her after that.

 VICE: Who broke your heart?

-Kieran: I was going out with this girl, Lucy, and her best friend was called Andy.
+Kieran: I was going out with this girl, Lucy, and her best friend was named Andy.
 She had slept with him in the past, and I think at one point he declared his love for her, but she didn't feel the same about him and wanted to get away from the drama.
 That was all before we started dating.
-There were always rumours about her and Andy during our relationship, and it transpired after we broke up that they were true.
+There were always rumors about her and Andy during our relationship, and it transpired after we broke up that they were true.
 She'd also been with other guys.
 In fact, the last time I saw her when we were technically still together, I saw her making out with somebody else.
 Here's the kicker: the rebound relationship I had shortly after also ended when I saw my new girlfriend making out with this same Andy guy, in the same club that the drama with Lucy concluded.
 As you can imagine, I'm certainly not his biggest fan.

-Fucking hell.
 What did you think of Andy before you found out he'd been boning your girlfriend?

 So did Lucy and Andy stay together?

-The time with Andy was a one-off, I believe, but I would find out after we broke up that there were a number of others, around four, that had been with Lucy during our year-and-a-half long relationship.
+The time with Andy was a one-off, I believe, but I would find out after we broke up that there were a number of others, around four, that had been with Lucy during our year-and-a-half-long relationship.

 What happened when you confronted her?

-She was aware of the rumour that they'd hooked up.
+She was aware of the rumor that they'd hooked up.
 Initially she tried to claim nothing had happened.
-She suggested we go out to dinner, where she blamed Andy's friends for trying to break us up, redirecting my anger towards them and away from her.
+She suggested we go out to dinner, where she blamed Andy's friends for trying to break us up, redirecting my anger toward them and away from her.
 I guess over this time I just felt really blank.
 I worked through every possible scenario in my mind as to how, where, what could have happened; it was mental torture.

 So then what happened?